Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Discussion

-Therefore, for the mechanism to work, additional friction forces should be at play.
+Another possibility for avoiding ultra-relativistic wall velocities is if additional friction forces are at play.
 This is, in fact, typically the case in complete models, where other new fields (in addition to $\phi$ and $\chi$) are present.
-In particular, transition radiation emitted by particles traversing the bubble walls can be crucial~\cite{Bodeker:2017cim, Hoche:2020ysm}.
-We imagine for instance the presence of an extra vector boson $A'$ that can be radiated off particles that pass through the bubble wall.
-The retarding pressure due to this transition radiation is of order $P_{A'} \sim \gamma_w^2 T_n^4$~\cite{Hoche:2020ysm}, where $\gamma_w$ is the Lorentz boost of the wall.
-If $m_\chi^\infty \sim 10\,T_n$, then before the bubble wall reaches $\gamma_w \sim m_\chi^\infty / T_n$ -- the critical value beyond which the $\chi$ particles can escape through the bubble wall -- transition radiation becomes dominant and generates a pressure that is sufficient to counteract $P_V$.
+In particular, transition radiation emitted by particles traversing the bubble walls can be crucial~\cite{Bodeker:2017cim, Hoche:2020ysm, Azatov:2020ufh, Long:2024sqg}.
+We imagine for instance the presence of an extra massive vector boson $A'$ that can be radiated off particles that pass through the bubble wall.
+The retarding pressure due to this transition is $P_{A'} \sim \gamma_w g^2 m_{A'} T_n^3$, where $m_{A'}$ is the mass of $A'$ and where $\gamma_w$ is the Lorentz boost of the wall~\cite{Bodeker:2017cim,Long:2024sqg}.
+This can be efficient if $m_{A'} \lesssim m_\chi^\infty$ and $g \sim 1$.
+Assuming $m_\chi^\infty \sim 10\,T_n$, then before the bubble wall reaches $\gamma_w \sim m_\chi^\infty / T_n$ -- the critical value beyond which the $\chi$ particles can escape through the bubble wall -- transition radiation becomes dominant and generates a pressure that is sufficient to counteract $P_V$.
 This will prevent the wall from accelerating further, so the $\chi$ overdensity continues to grow, slowing down the wall again.
-Eventually, transition radiation will become subdominant again and it will be the $\chi$ overdensity alone that balances $P_V$.\footnote{A similar argument can also be made based on the earlier ref.~\cite{Bodeker:2017cim}, which found $P_{A'} \sim \gamma_w g^2 m_{A'} T_n^3$, where $m_{A'}$ is the mass of $A'$, by choosing $m_{A'} \lesssim m_\chi^\infty$ and $g \sim 1$.}
+Eventually, transition radiation will become subdominant again and it will be the $\chi$ overdensity alone that balances $P_V$.
+We see in this example the strong model-dependence of the wall velocity.

-For ultra-relativistic walls, the significant momentum gain that $\chi$ particles experience upon being reflected off the wall implies that the overdensity inside the bubble grows even faster than for non-relativistic walls.
-In other words, the fast-moving wall injects extra energy into its interior through the reflected $\chi$ particles.\footnote{One may worry that, after several reflections, most $\chi$ particles will then be able to pass the wall and leave the shrinking bubble.
-However, for bubble walls moving nearly at the speed of light, there is simply not enough time for multiple reflections to occur before the bubble shrinks to zero.} This will make black hole formation even more likely.
-These considerations justify our choice $v_w = 0.5$ in our benchmark scenarios.
-For models in which $v_w \sim 1$, it means we will overestimate the amount of compression required to form a black hole.

 It remains to demonstrate that our numerical results are independent of the wall velocity $v_w$ for $0.1 \lesssim v_w \lesssim 0.5$.
 In \cref{fig:rho-wall-velocity} we show the $\chi$ energy density averaged over the bubble as a function of the bubble radius for several wall velocities.
 The curves in the left-hand panel correspond to the same parameter point as the blue curve in \cref{fig:rho}, but with $v_w \in \{0.5, 0.2, 0.1, 0.01 \}$.
 Comparing the curves, we see marginal differences from changing $v_w$ from $0.5$ to $0.2$ or $0.1$.
 Larger $v_w$ leads to somewhat earlier black hole formation because the energy gain in each reflection is larger.
 When the wall velocity is $\ll 0.1$, there is more time for particles to annihilate before a black hole can form, which is why the dotted blue curve in the left-hand panel of \cref{fig:rho-wall-velocity} never reaches the threshold for black hole formation.
 This problem can be avoided by choosing a smaller $y_\chi$, as in the right-hand panel of \cref{fig:rho-wall-velocity}.